tcouther/SectionViewTracker/README.md

 The Section View Tracking Script monitors Y axis scroll events to signal page section engagement.
 Events listeners are set on sections that trigger when the section element is scrolled in view or out of view.

-This functionality can be used to trigger animated effects, or asynchronous data fetching.
+This functionality can be used to trigger animated effects, analytics data tracking, or asynchronous data fetching.

 Events
 - "onEngaged" : When a section is in view or 'engaged'